-No Shaman was ever captured alive, and for good reason.
-They would always self destruct when cornered with no hope of escape.
+No [Shaman] was ever captured alive and for good reason.
+They would always commit to suicide when cornered with no hope of escape.
 They were masters of this technique.

 His tent flap rustled and a [Guard] saluted as he stepped in.